First Course in New Series!

 What is the untold story about emotions and affect in narrative therapy?
 This lesson focuses on emotional and relational attunement and the landscape of emotions.
 In this video clip, SuEllen Hamkins briefly describes what she means by emotional attunement in narrative therapy.

-This lesson focuses on the works of SuEllen Hamkins, and Marie Nathalie Beaudoin.
+This lesson focuses on the works of SuEllen Hamkins, Marie Nathalie Beaudoin and Jeff Zimmerman

-Lesson Six: Integrating Affective & Somatic Approaches with Narrative Therapy
+Lesson Seven: Integrating Affective & Somatic Approaches with Narrative Therapy

 We focus on illustrations of Narrative Therapy & the Affective Turn.
 What does Affective work look like beyond talk therapy.
+We begin with a piece by Marie-Nathalie Beaudoin on working with intense emotions.
 David Pare and Ian Percy show how they integrate narrative therapy with mindfulness practices.
 Danielle Drake & Shoshana Simons describe how they bring expressive arts into their narrative approach.
 Lynne Rosen briefly describes her approach to integrating narrative therapy, EMDR, and somatic therapies.
 We also highlight Laure Maurin’s work in Bordeaux France on When the Body Speaks.
 Watch a brief excerpt from the conversation between David Pare and Ian Percy on mindfulness practices.

-This lesson focuses on the works of Danielle Drake & Shoshana Simons, Navid Zamini & Gerald Monk, Laure Maurin, Lynne Rosen, David Pare and Ian Percy,
+This lesson focuses on the works of Marie-Nathalie Beaudoin, Danielle Drake & Shoshana Simons, Jan Ewing, Navid Zamini & Gerald Monk, Laure Maurin, Lynne Rosen, David Pare and Ian Percy.

 Our final lesson explores what comes next as we put these ideas into practice.
 What happens when we attend more in our practice to emotions and the body?
-How might we bridge narrative practice with EMDR & other somatic therapeutic approaches?
+What are our hopes for the future?
 We give references and introduce the next course in this series.

 Register Now